TSTC Waco Airport: Military Use

 The airport opened May 5, 1942, as Waco Army Air Field and was the headquarters of the Army Air Force Central Instructors' School during World War II.
 It was deactivated after the war in 1945 but was reactivated in 1948 as a pilot training base under the Air Training Command.
 It was named for Colonel James T. Connally who had been killed in Japan in 1945.
 The airport was initially called Connally Air Force Base but the name evolved to also include his first name.

 In 1957, the base became a support facility for the headquarters of Twelfth Air Force (12 AF) located in nearby Waco and concurrently concentrated on providing navigator flight training under the cognizance of the Air Training Command.

 In 1968, as part of a nationwide reduction in air force bases and naval air stations to stay within congressional funding limits while continuing to prosecute the war in Vietnam, James Connally AFB was closed.
-All navigator training consolidated at Mather Air Force Base, California, and 12th Air Force relocated to Bergstrom Air Force Base in Austin, Texas.
+All navigator training was consolidated at Mather Air Force Base, California, and the 12th Air Force was relocated to Bergstrom Air Force Base in Austin, Texas.
 At this point, the facility was conveyed to the State of Texas by the General Services Administration (GSA).